jethrolarson/jethrolarson.github.com/README.md

 Here's some tips to get the most out of your handy new Jethro:

-* __Sell the vision__ - Jethro is an actual person so you shouldn't treat him like a tool you can apply to problems at whim.
-See what he wants to do and sell him on project vision.
+* __Sell the vision__ - Jethro is an actual person so don't treat him like a tool you can wield at whim.
+Sell him on the project vision and see what he wants to do.
 If he believes in the vision he will deliver it better.

-* __Communicate customer value__ - Jethro needs to understand the high-level goals and customer value behind his work to work effectively.
-"Cuz the CEO said so" is surprisingly insufficient to get his buy in.
+* __Communicate customer value__ - Jethro needs to understand the high-level goals and proposed customer value to work effectively.
+"Cuz the CEO said so" is surprisingly insufficient to get his buy-in.

 * __Exercise openness__ - Jethro doesn't perform well when "handled" or kept in the dark.
 Communicate early, often, and trust him; he will return the favor.